hamidgasmi/training.computerscience.cloud.aws/README.md

 	- It can be used to provision a fully functional database without the admin overhead
 	- We can't log in to its OS
 	- Patching of the RDS OS and DB is Amazon's responsibility
-- It can performa at scale
+- It can perform at scale
 - It can be made publicly accessible
 - It can be configured for demanding availability and durability scenarios
 	- It can be deployed in a single AZ or Multi-AZ mode